 Nearly 30 years ago we started going to a local Episcopal church, here in Northwestern Connecticut, called Trinity Lime Rock.
 Lots of people don’t have much to do with churches anymore.
 However, we had kept up churchgoing, and when we moved up here we continued.
 Eventually we settled on Trinity as the place where we wanted to bend a knee, or whatever term you prefer.

 Since we’re in the history business, this institution was probably destined to be the subject of at least an article, and perhaps a book.
 Poking around in the records, we found a history that had been done around 1950.
 Almost immediately it was clear that an update was needed at very least.
-So the project started in a small way that, as such things do, became bigger and bigger.
+So with the help of archeology services the project started in a small way that, as such things do, became bigger and bigger.

 Around the same time, Judy Sherman, the wife and also a historian, was wrapping up her MA in history at Hunter College.
 She found the local area to be a trove of old records — and some less-than-objective, occasionally downright incorrect history.
 So we had a familial interest in correcting errors where we found them.
 More importantly, we felt that making sure that anything we wrote considered the history in some kind of larger context.

 We found that Trinity Lime Rock presented some opportunities, both in correction historical errors, and in establishing some context.
 Corrections included figuring out who the actual architect of the building was (hint: it’s not who everyone claimed it was), and exploring the many contexts in which Trinity played at least a minor role.